Human remains found in vehicle in Tenn. ID’d as missing Hickman Co., Ky. woman

-Kentucky State Police (KSP) said Emerson has dementia, and she may have been experiencing a medical emergency.
-They said her disappearance was not believed to be tornado related.
+KSP said at the time Emerson had dementia, and that she may have been experiencing a medical emergency.
+They said her disappearance was not believed to be tornado-related.

-According to the Hickman County Emergency Management Agency (EMA), Emerson was last seen driving in Clinton near Water Street at 7:30 p.m. on Dec.
+According to the Hickman County Emergency Management Agency, Emerson was last seen driving in Clinton near Water Street at 7:30 p.m. on Dec.
 11.

 EMA leaders said their office, Clinton Police Department, Hickman County Sheriffs Office, KSP, Hickman County Fire & Rescue Squad, Clinton Fire Department, Columbus Volunteer Fire Department , Hickman County Dispatch and the Kentucky National Guard have worked diligently in trying to find Emerson.